sreekanath/Phase-7/AWS/VPC/vpc_subnets.md

 * NAT devices are not supported for IPv6 traffic—use an egress-only Internet gateway instead.

+* AWS offers two kinds of NAT devices—a NAT gateway or a NAT instance.
+We recommend NAT gateways, as they provide better availability and bandwidth over NAT instances.

 ### Amazon VPC Limits:

 * Refer: https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html